 |In school or entering graduate school||Up to 36 months|

 |Active military or peace corps||Up to 36 months|

 Earnest borrowers can apply for forbearance if they experience any qualifying economic hardships, including involuntary decrease in income, job loss or parental leave.
 Earnest typically requires that borrowers make at least three months of loan payments before being eligible for forbearance.
 Interest continues to accrue during forbearance and the period is reported to credit agencies, but it won't affect your credit score.
 It's important to note that voluntary resignation from employment does not qualify for forbearance.

 Who Can Qualify for Earnest Student Loans?

 Earnest refinancing is available to borrowers with credit scores of 650 or higher with at least an associate's degree from a Title IV institution.
 It's worth noting again that Earnest doesn't allow co-signers to refinance student loans, so you must be able to qualify on your own.
 Additionally, to qualify, your enrollment status must be less than half-time, your degree will be completed by the end of the semester or you must have finished school.
-Earnest does not lend to borrowers in Alabama, Delaware, Kentucky, Nevada or Rhode Island, and variable rates are not available for borrowers in Alaska, Illinois, Minnesota, New Hampshire, Ohio, Tennessee and Texas.
+Earnest does not lend to borrowers in Delaware, Kentucky or Nevada, and variable rates are not available for borrowers in Alaska, Illinois, Minnesota, New Hampshire, Ohio, Tennessee and Texas.
 And if you have a loan that is currently serviced by Sallie Mae, Earnest won't be able to refinance the loan as it was acquired by Navient and the two companies have an agreement that prohibits the refinancing of Sallie Mae loans until Dec.
 31, 2018.

 |Credit score||650 or higher|